Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Introduction

 \section{Introduction}

-The experimental technique of Reconstruction of Attosecond Beating By Interference of Two-photon Transitions (\RABITT) has progressed from the initial applications to characterization of attosecond pulses~\cite{paul2001} to a sensitive probe of ultrafast dynamics in atoms~\cite{bharti2021,Dahlstrom,fuchs2020,joseph2020,klunder2011,isinger2017,guenot2012,cattaneo2016} and molecules~\cite{BaykushevaWorner,cattaneo2018,CF4,Hockett,KamalovCO2,Loriot2017,Nandi,haessler2009,vos2018,boutu2008,RM-RABITT}.
-In \RABITT{} the system of interest is photoionized by a combination of temporally overlapping XUV and IR pulses comprising of two neighbouring XUV harmonics of a high harmonic source and the driving phase-locked IR field.
-This sets up conditions for interference of two two-photon ionization pathways leading to the appearance of a side-band in the photoelectron spectrum that is sensitive to the relative phase of the two contributing photoionization amplitudes.
-Measured as a function of XUV-IR delay the photoelectron side-band displays a beating whose offset determines the requisite phase difference.
-Expressed in units of time this relative phase gives access to the photoionization time-delay
+The experimental technique of reconstruction of attosecond beating by interference of two-photon transitions (\RABITT) has progressed from the initial applications to characterization of attosecond pulses~\cite{paul2001} to a sensitive probe of ultrafast dynamics in atoms~\cite{bharti2021,Dahlstrom,fuchs2020,joseph2020,klunder2011,isinger2017,guenot2012,cattaneo2016} and molecules~\cite{BaykushevaWorner,cattaneo2018,CF4,Hockett,KamalovCO2,Loriot2017,Nandi,haessler2009,vos2018,boutu2008,RM-RABITT}.
+In \RABITT{} the system of interest is photoionized by a combination of temporally overlapping extreme ultraviolet (XUV) and infrared (IR) pulses comprising two neighbouring XUV harmonics of a high harmonic source and the driving phase-locked IR field.
+This sets up conditions for the interference of two two-photon ionization pathways leading to the appearance of a side-band in the photoelectron spectrum that is sensitive to the relative phase of the two contributing photoionization amplitudes.
+Measured as a function of XUV-IR delay, the photoelectron sideband displays a beating whose offset determines the requisite phase difference.
+Expressed in units of time this relative phase gives access to the photoionization time delay

-where $d_{-}^{(2)}$ and $d_{+}^{(2)}$ are the two-photon matrix elements~\cite{RM-RABITT} connecting the ground state with the sideband through XUV absorption and IR emission and XUV absorption and IR absorption, respectively.
+where $d_{-}^{(2)}$ and $d_{+}^{(2)}$ are the two-photon matrix elements~\cite{RM-RABITT} connecting the ground state with the sideband through XUV absorption and IR emission and through XUV absorption and IR absorption, respectively.

-Despite its long history, \RABITT{} has been extended to molecules only recently to study electronic~\cite{BaykushevaWorner,vos2018,Hockett,KamalovCO2,Loriot2017,boutu2008} and nuclear~\cite{CF4,cattaneo2018,Nandi,haessler2009,borras2023,gong2023} dynamics, including dynamics in the vicinity of resonances~\cite{Nandi}.
-This reflects the complexity of the process both on the experimental and theoretical side.
-The photoionization time-delay is usually interpreted with help of so called asymptotic approximation~\cite{Dahlstrom} which splits the sideband delay into two components
+Despite its long history, \RABITT{} has been extended to molecules only recently to study electronic~\cite{BaykushevaWorner,vos2018,Hockett,KamalovCO2,Loriot2017,boutu2008} and nuclear~\cite{CF4,cattaneo2018,Nandi,haessler2009,borras2023,gong2023} dynamics, including the dynamics in the vicinity of resonances in molecules~\cite{Nandi} and solid targets~\cite{Kasmi,Ambrosio}.
+This reflects the complexity of the process both from the experimental as well as from the theoretical perspective.
+The photoionization time delay is usually interpreted with the help of the so-called asymptotic approximation~\cite{Dahlstrom} which splits the sideband delay into two components